mcoimbra/ChunkGraph/README.md

 # ChunkGraph

 This respository is for following paper:

-**ATC'24 paper:** Efficient Large Graph Processing with Chunk-Based Graph Representation Model
+**ATC'24 paper:** Efficient Large Graph Processing with Chunk-Based Graph Representation Model.
+Our implementation ChunkGraph is based on the Ligra system, which is a high-performance graph processing system.
+You can refer to the [Ligra repository](https://github.com/jshun/ligra) for more details:

 ## Abstract